-Outstanding trading balances at the year end are unsecured and interest free and will be settled in cash.
-However interest is charged monthly on the loan balance at agreed rate.
-For the year ended 31 March 2019, the Company has not recorded any impairment of receivables relating to amounts owed by related parties (2018: £440,000).
+Interest is charged monthly on the loan balance at agreed rate.
+For the year ended 31 March 2020, the Company has not recorded any impairment of receivables relating to amounts owed by related parties.
 This assessment is undertaken each financial year by examining the financial position of the related party and the market in which the related party operates.

-Ultimate parent 13
+13 Ultimate parent

-The Company's immediate parent undertaking is Homefield Pvt UK Limited, a Company incorporated in
+The Company's immediate parent undertaking is Homefield Pvt UK Limited, a Company incorporated in England.